 Storage Bin 2 will contain all of the V5 Workcell Kit electronics.
 It will also contain two trays containing V5 Electronics, other parts, and tools.

 - Storage Bin 2 uses two trays.
 Storage Bin 3 does not use a tray.
 The tray from Bin 3 should be used in the organization of Storage Bin 2.

 - The two trays nest conveniently within the bin.
 This is done by orienting the first tray so its tabs slide into the molded sides of the bin and the second tray is reversed and orientated so it is suspended from its tabs.

 V5 Workcell Kit Storage - Bin 3: Competition Hardware

-Storage Bin 3 will contain the V5 Workcell Kit’s additional parts to assist with participation in the Robotics Education and Competition (REC) Foundation’s, Advanced Manufacturing Competition (AMC).
+Storage Bin 3 will contain the V5 Workcell Kit’s additional parts to assist with participation in the Robotics Education and Competition (REC) Foundation’s, Factory Automation Competition (FAC).

 Labeling each set of the three Storage Bins with a unique name is helpful, such as Bin 1, Bin 2, Bin 3, etc. Labeling the Robot Brain, Battery, and Battery Charger with the unique bin name will help establish which device belongs to which bin.

 Bins are easily stackable when covered with the lid.
 The lid of the bin has a recessed area just large enough to hold the bottom of another bin, which aids in stability while stacked.